|

 In various martial arts

-In Karate, zanshin is the state of total awareness.It means being aware of one's surroundings and
+In Karate, zanshin is the state of total awareness.It means being aware of one's

 enemies, while being prepared to react.